sankhamalapal/MoodMate/README.md

 ## 🎯 Conclusion

 **MoodMate directly addresses the gap between generic digital tools and professional services** by providing what was missing: immediate, personalized wellness support with concrete action steps—no cost barriers, no wait times, no psychological threshold of seeking formal treatment.
 The four-stage sequential workflow transforms vague wellness concerns into **quantified severity assessments** and **actionable, evidence-based intervention plans** with specific steps users can implement imediately—delivering professional-grade structure without requiring professional access.
-With consistent evaluation scores in the 85-95/100 range (Grade A/B+/B) across coverage, feasibility, evidence-base, personalization, and balance, MoodMate demonstrates reliable, high-quality output that validates this approach.
+With consistent evaluation scores in the 85-95/100 range (Grade A/B+/B), MoodMate demonstrates reliable, high-quality output that validates this approach.
 This is the bridge that makes quality mental wellness support accessible to anyone, anywhere, immediately.

 ---